 It takes a skilled criminal defense attorney to combat this prosecutorial strategy by investigating the background of cooperating co-conspirators and discovering every facet of the benefit the government has given him or her in exchange for their cooperation in telling the prosecution’s story.
 Whether it is a direct payment of money in exchange for a witness’s cooperation and testimony or a significant reduction in the possible range of imprisonment, these witnesses are selling their testimony and have a direct reason for bias or motive to lie.
 It is, therefore, vital that these “agreements by disclosed to the defense and that this information is presented to a jury so that it may adequately measure the reliability of the testimony.

 Federal Law Enforcement Involved in Federal Drug Investigations

 Law enforcement agencies as diverse as the FBI, DEA, and IRS conduct sweeping drug trafficking conspiracy investigations upon which the government bases its indictments.
 While the FBI and DEA primarily conduct “criminal investigations,” the IRS uses the Bank Secrecy Act and the Money Laundering Act to conduct what it calls “financial investigations” into drug trafficking enterprises.
-The goal of these financial investigations is to dismantle “criminal enterprises” by seizing and forfeiting their assets.
+These financial investigations aim to dismantle “criminal enterprises” by seizing and forfeiting their assets.